NourhanRasheed96/Terraform-Templates/EC2/README.md

 - `instance_type`: The EC2 instance type (e.g., t2.micro).
 - `subnet_id`: The ID of the subnet where the EC2 instance will be launched.

-## Contributing

-Contributions to this repository are welcome.
-If you have improvements or additional features to suggest, please submit a pull request.

 ## License

 This template does not specify a license.
 Refer to the licensing information in the individual template directories.